mein-lee/jekflix-template/category/diet.md

 layout: category
 title: Projects
 slug: diet
-description: From Data Visualizations to building a 2D tile-based world...
+description: From Data Visualizations to a 2D tile-based world...
 Read about it all here
 ---